Exclusive - Mexico gets first bid for $10 billion national mobile network

 | MEXICO CITY/PARIS

-MEXICO CITY/PARIS (This version of the September 19 story corrects Huawei Reuters Instrument Code in paragraph 11)

-Mexico has received its first bid from a consortium to build a $10 billion (6.1 billion pounds) state-owned mobile network, a linchpin of efforts to break the hold of Carlos Slim's America Movil on telecom services.
+MEXICO CITY/PARIS Mexico has received its first bid from a consortium to build a $10 billion (6.10 billion pounds) state-owned mobile network, a linchpin of efforts to break the hold of Carlos Slim's America Movil on telecom services.

 Telecom equipment makers Alcatel-Lucent and Ericsson helped the consortium craft the proposal submitted to the government, four sources said.